 |Sun Trust Bank||3%||$5||$8||$35||3%|

 Personally, I have been using my Wells Fargo debit card for traveling abroad.
 After increasing my daily cash limit to $1000 it has become very cheap for me to get cash overseas…just $5 per withdrawal, regardless of the amount.
 However, if you are considering switching banks, Wells Fargo debit cards are not the best deal for international travel.

 If you are looking for cheaper travel debit cards, consider Charles Schwab Bank or Capital One 360 as they reimburse any ATM fees even when using your debit card abroad.
 These are the cheapest travel debit cards to own.

 While getting a great travel credit card is easy, switching banks just to get lower foreign transaction fees might not worth the hassle.
-It really depends on how much frequently you travel overseas and how much you spend on your international trip.
+It really depends on how frequently you travel abroad and how much you spend on your international trips.
 Why?

 Before switching banks, consider that the best travel debit card can save you about $30 for every $1000 you spend in Europe.
 That’s it!